American Roulette: All You Need to Know

 In contrast, if you bet on a single number, you have a 2.7% chance of winning.
 While the payout for a single number is higher than for an outside bet, the odds of winning are much lower.

-This is a crucial rule for any type of gambling.
-Chasing your losses means trying to win back money you've lost by betting more money.
-This is a dangerous strategy, since it can quickly lead to even bigger losses.
+Responsible gaming is a crucial rule for any type of gambling.
+Chasing your losses means trying to win back money you’ve lost by betting more money.
+This is a dangerous strategy since it can quickly lead to even bigger losses.

 Instead, it's important to accept that you may not always win and to stick to your budget.
 Set a limit for how much you're willing to lose and stick to it, even if you're on a losing streak.